Before you start

 Further education postgraduate teacher training

-To qualify, training providers usually prefer you to have:
+Training providers usually prefer you to have:

 - a degree, or relevant vocational or technical qualification